flipwise/kde-plasma-chili/README.md

 Fili's Chili is mereley an adaptation of the [Chili theme](https://github.com/MarianArlt/kde-plasma-chili) (version 0.5.2) based on my personal preferences and for my personal use.

-*optimized for a 15" FHD screen = it will look too big on a normal screen*

 This means:
 - Lato as the default font -> match the font in the session
 - Usernames are bolded -> aesthetic preference